System Call & Protection

 - handle other exceptions such as memory access faults

-We call it a sketch because a complete operating system needs to handle all the interrupts and exceptions, while the 3 bullets above are the most important ones to handle.
-You have played with thread scheduling in P2, and P3 will give you hands-on experiences about the last two aspects of an OS kernel.
+We call it a sketch because a complete operating system needs to handle all the interrupts and exceptions, while the 3 bullets above are probably the most important ones.
+You have seen thread scheduling in P2, and P3 will give you hands-on experiences with the last two bullets from this kernel sketch.

 Inter-process communication